mrdcvlsc/cyfre/README.md

 int main()
 {

-  cyfre::mat<int> idet(IDENTITY,SQUARE_LENGTH);   // creates a 5x5 matrix, all values in main diagonal is 1
+  cyfre::mat<int> idet(cyfre::IDENTITY,SQUARE_LENGTH);   // creates a 5x5 matrix, all values in main diagonal is 1

-  cyfre::mat<int> scal(SCALAR,7,DEFAULT_VALUE);   // creates a 7x7 matrix, all values in main diagonal is 15
+  cyfre::mat<int> scal(cyfre::SCALAR,7,DEFAULT_VALUE);   // creates a 7x7 matrix, all values in main diagonal is 15

-  cyfre::mat<int> nill(NULLZERO,SQUARE_LENGTH);   // creates a 5x5 matrix, where all values are 0
+  cyfre::mat<int> nill(cyfre::NULLZERO,SQUARE_LENGTH);   // creates a 5x5 matrix, where all values are 0

   cyfre::mat<int> rect(ROW_LEN,COL_LEN,DEFAULT_VALUE); // creates a 10x20 matrix, where all values are 15